Toshaksha/python-projects/Word_guess/README.md

 - Working with string manipulation and lists
 - Implementing game logic with loops and conditionals
 - Using random choices for word selection

+---

+## 🙌 Credits
+🧠 Crafted with curiosity and a sprinkle of Python magic by Toshaksha.